tulum ruins

 Visit local cenotes

-While cenotes like Cenote Zacil-Ha, Cenote Dos Ojos, and Cenote Ik Kil are super popular and beautiful, they also have higher price tags to visit.
 Instead consider Centoe Cristal (my personal favorite – there were 3 people there when we arrived) or Cenote Escondido.
-These less-toured options will give you amazing vibes at just 150 pesos per person.
+These less-toured options will give you amazing vibes around 150 pesos per person.

-Check out Tulum Ruins (without a guide)
+Check out the Tulum Ruins (without a guide)

 Tulum Ruins